tfdproject77/remix-service/README.md

 - Enter `zefie_wtvp_minisrv` subdirectory
 - Verify you are in the same directory as `app.js`, then run `npm install`
 - Run `npm start`
+- Run `git fetch` if there is a new change to the repo.
 - Test with a WebTV Viewer, MAME, or connect with a real box

 ### Customization: